-- While Brazilian food is cohesive in its use of native ingredients, the cultural influences and available resources vary wildly by region.
+- While Brazilian food uses native ingredients in every region, the cultural influences and available resources vary wildly by region.
 Northern Brazilian cuisine incorporates more fish and cassava (a local root), while Southern Brazilian cuisine incorporates traditions from nearby Portugal and Uruguay and often is more meat-heavy, due to livestock being a primary industry here.

 - Another primary industry here- rum!
 While Brazilian food is plenty delicious on its own, somehow the sugarcane spirit makes every bite taste just a little bit better.
-Cachaca, rum’s cousin, is made with local sugarcane and is processed with a blend of African, Indian and Portuguese spirit making practices.
+The spirit-making tradition has its roots in the Portuguese colonization of the country.
+Cachaca, rum’s cousin, is made with local sugarcane and is processed with a blend of African, Indian and Portuguese spirit-making practices.
 Enjoy a vital part of Brazil’s economic history in a Caipirinha, made with sugar and lime.

 - Feijoada is known as the national dish of Brazil.
 This hearty stew can be made from a variety of meats, and most often incorporates beans.
 Traditionally, the stew incorporates many off-cuts of meat that would otherwise be wasted, speaking to the cuisine’s resourcefulness and depth.
 The stew can incorporate dried meat as well, and is enjoyed throughout the country.

 Cassava is a native root that has been used in Brazilian cooking for centuries.
 The country now produces 50% of the world’s cassava – but plenty of it stays on home soil.
 The root, also known as yuca, is gluten- and grain-free, and can be prepared in endless ways.
 It can also be turned into flour, which Brazilians use in pão de queijo, a light, airy cheese bread often enjoyed with coffee.

 STEP AWAYYY FROM THE RESTAURANT: